 Chicago real estate is some of the most expensive in Illinois, although Chicago house values don't compare to the most expensive real estate in the U.S.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Chicago is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Chicago isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Chicago are a mix of both white- and blue-collar jobs.
 Overall, Chicago is a city of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in Chicago who work in office and administrative support (10.49%), management occupations (10.38%), and sales jobs (9.92%).

 Also of interest is that Chicago has more people living here who work in computers and math than 95% of the places in the US.

 One thing noticeable about Chicago, is that it has a large population of people who are young, single, educated, and upwardly-mobile career starters.
 That’s because Chicago is full of single people in their 20s and 30s and who have undergraduate or graduate degrees and are starting careers in professional occupations.
 This makes Chicago a great place for young, educated career starters looking to find many people like themselves, with good opportunities for friendships, socializing, romance, and fun.
 In fact, Chicago is one of the top larger cities in America for educated single professionals to flock.